4 Common Car Insurance MythsNovember 26, 2020

-If you find yourself with a notice of non-renewal after a claim, it can limit your options when shopping for new coverage and also make that new coverage more expensive in some circumstances.
+There are a few things you need to get a personal auto quote quickly, easily, and accurately.
+But, if you find yourself with a notice of non-renewal after a claim, it can limit your options when shopping for new coverage and also make that new coverage more expensive in some circumstances.
 Insurance companies appreciate customer loyalty and most often choose to reward it by maintaining a policy on their books even after a costly claim that may have “wiped out” years of profitability from your account.

 Myth #4 – State Minimum Limits of Liability Coverage are Enough

 Insurance customers buying auto insurance know that it is a required purchase they must make in order to drive legally, or in some states, in order to get their vehicle inspected for the year.
 Sometimes customers just want the “cheapest” insurance they can find.
 And, to lower costs, they opt to purchase their state’s minimum limits of liability insurance in order to be able to drive legally.
 But, are state minimum limits enough?